Thesis/Project Student Process

 Step 1: Form a Supervisory Committee

 Students who desire to register for their thesis/project credit(s) must first form a committee of faculty who will supervise and grade their efforts and results of their work.
 A supervisory committee will consist of a student’s Faculty Advisor (who will serve as Committee Chair) and at least 2-3 additional faculty members.
 At least two of the committee members must be faculty whose primary appointment is in the Computing & Software Systems Division.
 The Chair of the Committee and at least one-half of the total membership must be members of the graduate faculty.
-For proposals with Chairs outside of the CSS Division, please contact the STEM Graduate Advising Office (located in UW2 134) prior to submission of the request.

 Students must submit a signed Request to Form a Supervisory Committee to the CSS Graduate Advisor to obtain an entry code to register for the class.
 Included with the signed form should be a proposal (minimally 3 pages) addressing the questions asked in section 2 of the form.
 Please follow the proposal guidelines detailed in the link below:

 The deadline for all committee requests is the first day of the seventh week of the quarter PRECEDING the start of a student’s project or thesis coursework.
 Students should request for specific faculty to staff their Supervisory Committee; however, final staffing assignments of the Supervisory Committee resides with the CSS Division’s Graduate Program Coordinator.
 Once a supervisory request has been granted, students will receive an email from the CSS Graduate Advisor notifying them of the approved committee and an entry code to register for their thesis/project credit(s).
 Students are encouraged to submit their request early, to avoid any registration late fees.

 - Summer 2022: May 9, 2022

 Step 2: File a Thesis or Project Plan